 Incident Response Preparedness.
 The Credit Union shall prepare an incident response toolkit containing items for effective administration and communication of the Incident Response Plan (e.g., smartphones and contact information) as well as dedicated incident response hardware and software (e.g., laptops, blank removable media, and packet sniffers).
 The Credit Union will be prepared to handle incidents arising from common methods of attack.

 Incident Detection.
 The Credit Union shall monitor information system events to detect indicators of information security incidents and threats to sensitive member information.
 To facilitate forensic activities, event data produced by system monitoring tools will be regularly backed up and protected from unauthorized access.
 Examples of security incident indicators include the following: IDS/IPS alert; physical evidence of break-in or theft of assets; or a threat made to the Credit Union.
 The security response team leader will have the authority both to define what events constitute incidents and to define what events must be monitored.
+The Credit Union can include tools such as endpoint detection and response systems (EDR), and managed detection and response systems (MDR) to help automate some of the detection capability.
+Additionally, expanded detection capabilities to include reconnaissance activities (e.g., unusual scanning) and privileged escalation attempts should be monitored.

 Assessment of Incident.
 The security response team will assess the nature and scope of an incident and identify what member information has been accessed or misused.
 The team will use the severity levels defined in Section 1.C to prioritize incident response actions.

 Containment and Control.
-Appropriate steps will be taken to contain and control an incident to prevent further unauthorized access to or use of member information, while preserving records and other evidence.
+Appropriate steps will be taken to contain and control an incident to prevent further unauthorized access to or use of member information while preserving records and other evidence.
 Examples include monitoring, freezing, or closing affected accounts.
 The security response team shall work to secure and preserve evidence by acquiring and protecting a system snapshot or record before further actions are taken.
 The team will establish a chain of custody for evidence and ensure that all incident response activities are documented.
-The team leader will witness and record the technical team member’s evidence handling tasks.
+The team leader will witness and record the technical team member’s evidence-handling tasks.
+Special attention should be placed on provisions for the Credit Union to securely communicate and collaborate during incident response.

 Recovery.
 The Credit Union recognizes that restoring the affected information system to a trusted state will require skilled technicians, dual-control procedures, and a potentially significant interruption of services.
 Possible remediation of the vulnerabilities that resulted in the incident will be included in the recovery process.
-The Credit Union will, as practicable, heighten monitoring on mission-critical information system assets potentially affected by the incident.
+The Credit Union will, as practicable, heighten monitoring of mission-critical information system assets potentially affected by the incident.
+Testing of backup capability should occur, at a minimum, annually, with specific scenarios such as ransomware and critical system failures.

 Internal Reporting.
-Following discovery of an intrusion or disaster to the Credit Union's systems or facilities, the CEO or acting Senior Management officer shall report to the Chairman of the Board and to the Supervisory Committee as soon as reasonably possible following a receipt of a report of an intrusion or disaster and the initial implementation of the Incident Response Plan.
+Following discovery of an intrusion or disaster to the Credit Union's systems or facilities, the CEO or acting Senior Management officer shall report to the Chairman of the Board and the Supervisory Committee as soon as reasonably possible following a receipt of a report of an intrusion or disaster and the initial implementation of the Incident Response Plan.

 External Reporting.
-Following discovery of an intrusion or disaster to the Credit Union's systems or facilities and upon completion of internal reporting and implementation of the Incident Response Plan, management will report the incident to its bonding company, casualty insurance company, local law enforcement agencies, the appropriate regulatory agency and complete and file a Suspicious Activity Report (SAR) as necessary.
+Following the discovery of an intrusion or disaster to the Credit Union's systems or facilities and upon completion of internal reporting and implementation of the Incident Response Plan, management will report the incident to its bonding company, casualty insurance company, local law enforcement agencies, the appropriate regulatory agency and complete and file a Suspicious Activity Report (SAR) as necessary.

 Post-Incident Activities